-When adding your vehicle to the Karshare platform, we don't charge any upfront installation fees and we allow you - the vehicle owners - to gradually repay the initial installation.
+When you add your vehicle to the Karshare platform, we don't charge any upfront installation fees and we allow you - the vehicle owner - to gradually repay the initial installation fee.

-We needed a tool to help you track these repayments, so we've created the balance.
-This will clearly show you any amount that you owe us and how it has been repaid over time.
+We needed a tool to help you track these repayments, which is what the balance is.
+This clearly shows you any amount that you owe us and how it's been repaid over time.

 What is a negative balance?

 Simply put, a negative balance is the amount you owe us.

 Let's say you put your vehicle on our platform and the initial installation cost is £195.00.
 This amount will appear on your app as Total balance: -£195.00.

 A balance repayment is an amount that goes towards paying off your outstanding negative balance.
 Any time you have a rental on your vehicle, we deduct 20% of the car rental price from your earnings and allocate it towards repaying your balance.
 This will show as a 'balance repayment'.

 Let's say your balance is -£195.00 and you have a rental on your vehicle, where the rental price is £100.00.
 We will deduct 20% of the rental price (£20.00) from your earnings and allocate that to your balance as a balance repayment.
 Your balance will then go down to -£175.00 and you will receive the remainder of your earnings into your bank account.
 Whilst you are paying of the negative balance your commission changes from 70% to 50%.

 And all of this is now neatly presented in your app for each rental.